Aaliah Rigby

 Psychologist and Founding Director

-As a registered psychologist, I am deeply committed to supporting individuals across all stages of life in addressing a wide range of psychological challenges.
+As a psychologist, I am deeply committed to supporting individuals across all stages of life in addressing a wide range of psychological challenges.
 My approach is centred on fostering positive self-regard, enhancing emotional regulation, and guiding individuals toward a more fulfilling and meaningful life.

 Formally trained with a Bachelor of Psychological Sciences (Honours) and Postgraduate degree in Psychology (Advanced) through Deakin University.
 Within in the field of research, studying, and applying therapy for over a decade, I confirmed that my passion ran bone deep and inspired me to form Kempt Minds Psychology in 2024.